khabizat/Buy-Sell-Listing-Website/UserStory.md

 - As a User I want to be able to send messages to the user that is listing the item

-- As an Admin I should be able to post items for others because sales
+- As an Admin I should be able to post items to be seen by others because they are looking to buy

 - As an Admin I want to be able to remove items from the site